sciZer0/7/v/README.md

 Capital At Risk:<br>
 A huge flow of stakes/tokens for years<br><br>

-Importantly, since even 3 honest nodes (Validators) are enough for such a Solana-type blockchain to function normally, maintaining the bandwidth of over 50,000 TPS, this over 83 fold margin of safety of 250 Validators (250/3>83.33) might be a sufficient condition for the blockchain to be considered sustainable.
+Importantly, since even 3 honest nodes (Validators) are enough for such a Solana-type blockchain to function normally, maintaining the bandwidth of over 50,000 TPS, this over 100 fold margin of safety of 300 Validators (300/3=100) might be a sufficient condition for the blockchain to be considered sustainable.

 Moreover, there are about 200 countries around the world.
-At best, from one single country, there might even be just 1 Validator — highly-autonomous Validator.
+At best, from one single country, there might even be just 1-2 Validator/s — highly-autonomous Validator/s.
 Plus, Validators might be obligated to run their own nodes only on their own standalone rigs, not servers of server providers.
 And also, Validators might use not one but some validator-clients.
 This all would make the whole system highly-sustainable, meaning, extremely-hard, at best impossible, to harm or stop.

 As a result, the blockchain might be highly (even extremely) efficient.